domeengine/dome/docs/modules/dome.md

   4. `INFO`
   5. `DEBUG`.

-When you set the logLevel, the string will be converted to uppercase automatically.
+When you set `Log.level`, the string will be converted to uppercase automatically.

 The default level is `INFO`, and each level will include the levels before it; `ERROR` will include `FATAL` messages, for example.